elamaunt/GDShrapt/README.md

 | Tree diff tool | IN PLAN |

 ## Version history

+#### 3.1.2-alpha
+Small improvements of the declaration search in the node's parents tree.

 #### 3.1.1-alpha
 Fixed parsing of the dual expression splitting.